DataGravityInc/security-dictionary/README.md

 * White-hat (hacking for the enjoyment of exploration)
 * Black-hat (hacking to find exploits and system weaknesses) , and
 * Grey-hat (someone who is a little of both)

+The pejorative use of the term *hacker* should not be used.
+Instead, when referring to a malicious attacker, use the term *attacker* or *threat actor*.

 *Related Term(s): attacker, threat actor*
 ####hash value